theleftcoast/swarm-simplex-bootstrap/readme.md

 ```

 ##### Bounded Minimization with Nelder-Mead Simplex, Ackley function example (convergence failure)
 This starting point is far from the global minimum for the Ackley function.
-This causes the  Nelder-Mead algorithm to become trapped in a local minimum.
+This causes the 'nelder_mead' algorithm to become trapped in a local minimum.

 Input:
 ```python